Getting Started with FxCanvas

 fetch(request);Core Concepts

 The main class that records all drawing operations.
 It maintains state for styles, transformations, and builds the binary encoding.
+This is equivalent to the web's CanvasRenderingContext2D.

 Colors, Gradients, and Patterns